decadevs/week-2-qa-task-ezeifeanyiking/Readme.md

 The divided sets are called Equivalence Partitions or Equivalence Classes.
 Then we pick only one value from each partition for testing.
 The hypothesis behind this technique is that if one condition/value in a partition passes all others will also pass.
 Likewise, if one condition in a partition fails, all other conditions in that partition will fail.

 ### 6. Using the login form specification requirements, identify all testing techniques that can be used to design test case for this login form.
 Also Implement the identified techniques and document your solution.
-2/10
+(SL - Incomplete answer) 5/10
 Image link - https://drive.google.com/file/d/1_3kr18fUMzPnYDybKCabDJ0gZ6SrVInk/view?usp=sharing

 ## Solution: